cvzwkk/portal/assets/docs/universe/space/Quasars/readme.md

    Where $\( z \)$ is the redshift, $\( \Delta \lambda \)$ is the shift in wavelength, $\( \lambda_{\text{obs}} \)$ is the observed wavelength, $\( v \)$ is the recessional velocity of the quasar, $\( c \)$ is the speed of light, $\( H_0 \)$ is the Hubble constant, and $\( D \)$ is the distance to the quasar.

-These equations provide insights into the fundamental relationships and physical properties underlying quasar behavior and characteristics.

 1. **Black Hole Accretion Rate:** The mass accretion rate $(\( \dot{M} \))$ onto a black hole in terms of the luminosity $(\( L \))$ and radiative efficiency $(\( \eta \))$ can be expressed as:

    $\[ \dot{M} = \frac{L}{\eta c^2} \]$